 The Underlying Index was launched on March 9, 2017, with a base date of February 1, 2004, and a base value of 100.
-As of May 31, 2019, the Underlying Index consisted of securities from issuers of the following countries: Argentina, Brazil, Chile, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Pakistan, Peru, Philippines, Poland, Qatar, Russia, Saudi Arabia, South Africa, Taiwan, Thailand, Turkey and United Arab Emirates.
+As of May 31, 2020, the Underlying Index consisted of securities from issuers of the following countries: Argentina, Brazil, Chile, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Pakistan, Peru, Philippines, Poland, Qatar, Russia, Saudi Arabia, South Africa, Taiwan, Thailand, Turkey and United Arab Emirates.

-As of May 31, 2019, the Underlying Index included 703 securities of companies with a market capitalization range of approximately \$97 million to \$183.5 billion and an average market capitalization of approximately \$5.12 billion.
-The largest country representations in the Underlying Index were South Korea (17.5%) and Brazil (15.95%).
-The largest sectors represented in the Underlying Index were the Financials sector (26.65%) and Information Technology sector (18.53%).
+As of May 31, 2020, the Underlying Index included 674 securities of companies with a market capitalization range of approximately \$314 million to \$261 billion and an average market capitalization of approximately \$5 billion.
+The largest country representations in the Underlying Index were Taiwan (20.8%) and South Korea (19.7%).
+The largest sectors represented in the Underlying Index were the Information Technology sector (25.15%) and Financial sector (21.4%).
 The Underlying Index is rebalanced quarterly, but in certain circumstances, may continue to include a security no longer meeting the Underlying Index's eligibility criteria to reduce turnover.
+The foregoing information is subject to change.